T14D3/Zones/README.md

 * `/zone create`: Creates a new region using the currently selected locations.
     * Usage: `/zone create`
     * Requires two locations to be selected using left and right click.
-* `/zone subcreate`: Creates a new sub-region within an existing region using the currently selected locations.
+* `/zone subcreate [regionKey]`: Creates a new sub-region within an existing region using the currently selected locations.
     * Usage: `/zone subcreate [regionKey]`
     * `regionKey` is optional, if not provided, the region at the player's location will be used.
     * Requires two locations to be selected using left and right click.